 9 – Party like a local at the Feria de Agosto

-Feria de Málaga takes place every August in the city of Málaga.
+Feria de Málaga takes place every August in the city of Málaga and partying is one of the best things to do in Málaga.
 It is the largest fair on the Costa del Sol, which gathers people coming from all over the world.
 This fair commemorates the re-conquest of the Andalusian by the Christian with an exuberating week-long street party with plenty of flamenco and sherry.
+Par

 10 – Shop like a local at Ataranazas market